Most Common Startup Risks and How to Manage Them

 Mapping out these scenarios might seem like a non-urgent task when there are more pressing matters at hand.
 But it's better to have them unused than nonexistent when disaster strikes.

 Step 5.
-Implementing a Risk Management Plan
+Implementing the Risk Management Plan

 To make sure you won't miss any potential crises, spread out responsibilities across the team and set up a clear emergency chain of command.
 The key to solid risk management in business is not just talking about it but making sure everyone knows exactly what to do when a crisis hits.
 That means assigning responsibilities and holding people accountable for managing the risks.